 While the City's annual budgeting process has improved significantly since 2015, budgeting for capital projects greater than \$100,000 is nonexistent.
 The City currently does not administer a capital improvement program ("CIP").
-A CIP for the City is not nonexistent due to a lack of need or capability, but instead is the result of affordability.
+An absence of a CIP for the City is not due to a lack of need or capability, but instead is the result of affordability.